(unsplash.com)

 Who’s your Audience?

 Typically, only a few people will relate to your content, and you need to know them and create something to cater to their interests.
-This can be tricky because meme should appeal to a large diverse audience.
+This can be tricky because memes should appeal to a large diverse audience.
 Having said so cultural sensitivity is of immense importance.
 A meme should never be in bad taste.

 Know their language